 a The 27 members of the European Union in 2012/13 (EU27) were: Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom.

 Source: DFAT STARS Database, based on ABS Cat No 5368.0, February 2014 data; ABS Special Data Service.

 WTO Agreements of most relevance to the application of quarantine, food safety, animal and plant health regulations are the Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement) and the Agreement on Technical Barriers to Trade (TBT Agreement).

-The TBT Agreement gives countries the right to adopt standards or regulations they consider appropriate to protect life or health, and also for the protection of the environment or to meet other consumer interests.
+The TBT Agreement gives countries the right to adopt standards or regulations they consider appropriate to protect life or health, and also for the protection of the environment or to meet other legitimate objectives.
 For example, food labelling regimes are considered technical regulations and fall within the scope of the TBT Agreement.